Brazil women's national goalball team: 2022 Matosinhos

 The team competed in the 2022 World Championships from 7 to 16 December 2022, at the Centro de Desportos e Congressos de Matosinhos, Portugal.
 There were sixteen men's and sixteen women's teams.
 They placed fifth in Pool B, and ninth in final standings.

 IBSA World Games

 2003 Quebec City

 The 2003 IBSA World Games were held in Quebec City, Canada with 10 teams competing.
 The first stage was pool play with 5 teams per pool and the top two teams in each pool advancing to the next round.
 The team made it out of the round robin round.

-2007 Sao Paulo
+2007 São Paulo

-The team competed in the 2003 IBSA World Games, from 28 July 2007 to 8 August 2007, in Sao Paulo, Brazil.
+The team competed in the 2003 IBSA World Games, from 28 July 2007 to 8 August 2007, in São Paulo, Brazil.
 The women's goalball competition included thirteen teams.
 The competition was a 2008 Summer Paralympics qualifying event.
 Ana Carolina Duarte led the competition in scoring with 27 points.
 Brazil finished second after losing to Finland in overtime.